-Prerequisite: All core foundation studio arts courses, FA 494.
+Prerequisite: All core foundation studio arts course.
+Concurrent or with Instructor's approval.

 A practicum studio art course.
 This course is a continuation of FA 494, Senior Project I. This course is intended to allow Bachelor of Fine Arts senior students to complete their written thesis from FA 494.
 This course use the Diné epistemology Nitsahakess, Nahat'a, lina and Sihasin as a process for learning.
 Three hours lecture, three hours of laboratory per week.